 Yes, you can opt out of the Scheme.
 If you are thinking of opting out you might first want to consider an alternative option, which is to move to the 50/50 section of the Scheme.
 In the 50/50 section, you pay half your normal contributions in return for half your normal pension build-up.
 To find out more, see the section on Flexibility to pay less.

-If, having considered the 50/50 option, you still decide the L G P S is not for you, you can leave the L G P S at any time on or after your first day of eligible employment by giving your employer notice in writing.
+If, having considered the 50/50 option, you still decide the L G P S is not for you, you can leave the L G P S at any time on or after your first day of eligible employment by completing an opt out form.
+An opt out form is available from your LGPS administering authority.
+Your employer is not allowed to provide you with an opt out form.
 You might want to take independent financial advice before making the final decision to opt out.

 If you opt out of the L G P S before completing three months’ membership, you will be treated as never having been a member.
-Your employer will refund to you, through your pay, any contributions you have paid.
+Your employer will refund any contributions you have paid through your pay.

 If you opt out of the L G P S with three or more months’ membership and before completing the two years vesting period, you can usually take a refund of your contributions (less any statutory deductions) or transfer out your pension to another scheme.